egpheel/odin-sub-strings/README.md

-# odin-sub-strings
+# Sub Strings
-Sub Strings - An assignment for The Odin Project
+An assignment for The Odin Project